-The key thing to remember is that options can be traded just like other financial instruments — stocks, mutual funds and ETFs.
+The key thing to remember is that options can be traded just like any other financial instrument — stocks, mutual funds, and ETFs.

 Stock Market Options Trading Strategies

-Now let’s discuss some basic options strategies.
-These are essential to know for understanding options trading for beginners.
-These include buying calls, buying puts, selling covered calls and buying protective puts.
+Now let’s discuss some basic trade options strategies.
+These are essential to know for understanding option trading basics for beginners.
+These include buying calls, buying puts, selling covered calls, and buying protective puts.

 A call option is useful when an investor expects the price of a stock to rise.